Preventing Unintentional Weight Loss

 - Dried fruit

 I’m sure you can imagine areas you can add these foods.
 For instance, you can add these foods to cereals, soups, sandwiches, in cooking, and in baking.
 My High Calorie Foods SERIES on RD2RD includes a high calorie food list, grocery list, and meal planner if you are interested!!
+And be sure to snag my free High Calorie Snacks handout.

 If you choose to buy weight gain smoothies or shakes from the store- look at the nutrition facts label for calories and protein.
 The more calories you can get per serving the better!
 The particular name brand doesn’t usually matter.
 These products can be expensive, so you don’t need to pay more for good advertising.